fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    Returns whether the value is finite (not infinite and not a nan).
 It can execute with no current font.

-.. function:: IsFraction(val)

-   Return 1 if n is a unicode fraction (either a vulgar fraction or other fraction) as described by www.unicode.org.
-Return 0 if there is no fraction for this value.
-It can execute with no current font.

 .. function:: IsHexDigit(val)

    Returns whether val is a hex-digit.
 Val may be either an integer, a unicode or a string.
 The first two cases are treated as unicode code points, the third looks at the first (utf8) character in the string.
-It can execute with no current font.

-.. function:: IsLigature(val)

-   Return 1 if n is a ligature as described by www.unicode.org.
-Return 0 if there is no unicode ligature for this value.
 It can execute with no current font.

 .. function:: IsLower(val)